 Channel Islands Travel Guide

 The clutch of five islands is very small, their total area adding up to less than 80 square miles (207 sq km).
-The largest, and most visited are Jersey and Guernsey.
-The other three are Herm, Sark and Alderney.
+The largest and most popular are Jersey and Guernsey.
+The other three are Herm, Sark, and Alderney.

-The laid back beach and country lifestyle of the island group reflects the French factor in this unusual Anglo-French fusion, most of all in the cuisine, particularly the seafood dishes, and jolly festivals such as Jersey's annual 'Battle of the Flowers'.
+The laid back beach and country lifestyle of the island group reflects a French influence.
+This is embodied in the cuisine most of all, particularly the seafood dishes, and jolly festivals such as Jersey's annual 'Battle of the Flowers'.

-Hiking, cycling and golf are also enjoyable leisure pursuits well catered for on the islands, adding to the well-deserved reputation of this twin-cultured destination as an ideal choice for a quiet outdoor-oriented holiday.
+Hiking, cycling, and golf are also enjoyable leisure pursuits well-catered for on the islands.
+Its natural beauty and array of adventurous activities account for its well-deserved reputation as an ideal bi-cultural destination for a quiet outdoor-oriented holiday.